 Calaveras County DUI defense.

-How DUI cases move through the Calaveras County Superior Court in San Andreas, the DMV 10-day hearing process, and what to do after a DUI arrest anywhere in Calaveras County.
+How DUI cases move through the Calaveras County Superior Court in San Andreas, the DMV 10-day hearing deadline, and how the Gold Country highways and Murphys wine country shape the county's DUI cases.

 The Calaveras County Superior Court

-DUI cases in Calaveras County are filed with the Calaveras County Superior Court, whose main courthouse is in the county seat, San Andreas.
-Misdemeanor and felony DUI cases are heard at the county court and prosecuted by the Calaveras County District Attorney's Office under county-wide charging and offer policies.
+DUI cases in Calaveras County are filed with the Superior Court of Calaveras County in San Andreas, the county seat.
+DUI arrests from San Andreas, Angels Camp, Murphys, and Arnold are heard at the San Andreas courthouse and prosecuted by the Calaveras County District Attorney.
+This is small, rural Mother Lode country where the same judges and prosecutors handle these cases regularly.

 The DMV hearing for Calaveras County arrests